"Two inches of rain in an hour," she said. "It's the beginning of the hurricane."

 "The last guy from the brickyard said they're pretty much out anyway."
 He shrugged.

 "Why does a foundry have sand?"
 Leticia's gaze narrowed.
 She knew there had to be a technical reason.

 "No idea."
 It didn't matter at the moment.

 Aidan had run for office on an anti-corruption platform.
 So had most of his political friends, Leticia included.
-Although they hadn't been able to unseat most of the established members, they'd taken three positions.
-That was enough of a voting block to put a halt to the crooked-looking deals including this one.
+Although they hadn't been able to unseat a majority of the established members, they'd taken three positions.
+That was enough of a voting block to put a halt to the crooked deals including this one.
 It would look awful to the town, though, if the flood locks turned out to have been necessary.

 He mentioned the problem to select members of his crew but they already had it in mind.
 They knew they had to save as much of the downtown as they could.
 It was a race to get the sandbags up.
 Unfortunately, it wasn't simply a contest with the older folks at the library.
 They had to match pace with the river, too.

 In the hour after dawn, the water had risen a couple of inches.
 By midday, it rose at a rate of a foot an hour.
 It started catching up to the progress they'd made.
 To make matters worse, the crew ran out of tarps.
 Those were essential to keep the structure from letting in water.
 One of the young men waded downstream and slogged back with a bundle of tarps.
 Where could they have come from?
 They had to be from the rival effort at the library.
 Aidan opted not to say anything.

 In another hour, though, the sandbag wall started tilting.

 "We've got to double the thickness," someone shouted over the winds.